AdobeDocs/audience-manager.en/help/using/reference/bulk-management-tools/bulk-management-intro.md

 # Getting Started With Bulk Management{#getting-started-with-bulk-management}

-The Bulk Management Tools let you create and manage multiple objects at once with single operation.
+The Bulk Management Tools let you create and manage multiple objects at once with a single operation.
 You can use Bulk Management Tools to work with data sources, derived signals, destinations, folders, models, segments, and traits.

 <!--